Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 Side view of 4″ (shorter), 6″ (regular), and 8″ (Separatec long-leg) inseam length boxer briefs.

-Long-Leg boxer briefs are also great for guys with longer legs – especially if you are tall or have thicker thighs.
+Long-leg boxer briefs are also great for guys with longer legs, especially if you are tall or have thicker thighs.
 The extra material covers the additional parts of your leg that regular boxer briefs can’t.
-Long-Leg boxer briefs may assist with riding-up issues if your thighs are thicker, as the leg band usually falls below the widest part of your thigh.
+If your thighs are thicker, long-leg boxer briefs may assist with riding-up issues, as the leg band usually falls below the widest part of your thigh.

 Note that long-leg boxer briefs are not the same as compression shorts.
 Compression shorts’ main purpose is to squeeze your thighs to increase blood circulation and aid muscle recovery.
 While they also act as underwear, compression shorts are not meant to be daily underwear.
 On the other hand, most long-leg boxer briefs are primarily underwear, with additional leg coverage to increase sweat absorption and prevent chafing.
 Some boxer briefs may advertise themselves as “semi-compression,” which is a hybrid model.